 California follows the doctrine of comparative negligence.
 This means that if a defendant claims that you were at fault, which happens often, the jury will evaluate both your behavior and the defendant's behavior preceding the accident.
 For example, they may look at such issues as whether you were wearing a helmet or whether you were lane splitting to determine whether you have any responsibility for your injuries.
 While a helmet would be irrelevant to a broken bone, it might be relevant if the injuries that you suffered involved concussions or a traumatic brain injury.

 The damages that you may be able to recover include medical bills, loss of earning capacity, lost wages, household services, pain and suffering, mental anguish, and loss of enjoyment.
 The amount and nature of the damages varies depending on the individual plaintiff and the degree of injuries suffered.
 For example, if you are a young woman who suffers serious scarring on your face as a result of a left turn accident, the jury is likely to assume that you would be significantly affected by those injuries.Retain an Experienced Motorcycle Accident Attorney in the Los Angeles Area

 California motorcycle accident statistics show that it is important for motorcyclists to drive defensively.
 Even when you do drive defensively, however, you may be hurt by a careless driver.
-At Sharifi Firm, PLC, our Los Angeles lawyers may be able to help you recover compensation.
+At Sharifi Firm, APC, our Los Angeles lawyers may be able to help you recover compensation.
 Contact us online or call us at 1-866-422-7222 for a free appointment with a motor vehicle collision attorney.
 We also represent victims in Temecula, Riverside, Rancho Cucamonga, Glendale, Covina, and San Bernardino, among other cities.